Curlew, Washington: Geography

+History

 Early community

-In 1896 two traders, Guy S. Helphry and J. Walters, set up a general store at an old ferry crossing near the junction of Curlew Creek and the Kettle River.
+In 1896, two traders, Guy S. Helphry and J. Walters, set up a general store at an old ferry crossing near the junction of Curlew Creek and the Kettle River.
 The site around the store grew into a collection of log buildings and other stores.
-By 1901, a bridge was built across the Kettle River and the community had grown to a population of 200.
-The community contained two general stores, two saloons, a hotel, two livery stables, a dry goods store and several other businesses.
 In 1898, a post office was established and the town was named "Curlew".
-Miners, railroad workers, natives, and others passed through the region.
+Miners, railroad workers, natives, and others passed through the region and by 1901, a bridge was built across the Kettle River and the community had grown to a population of 200.
 Nearby mines such as Drummer, Lancaster and Panama grew.
+Curlew's population and expansion peaked at this time, and the town contained two general stores, two saloons, a hotel, two livery stables, a dry goods store and several other businesses.

-Curlew never really expanded beyond those early boom years.
-In the 1950s, there was nearby Curlew Air Force Station, part of the network of Air Defense Command radar stations.
-The radar site is gone, but the base, 10 mi northwest of Curlew up the Kettle River valley, is in use by Job Corps.
+The Curlew Air Force Station, part of the network of Air Defense Command radar stations, was near the area and was operational in the 1950s.
+As of 2023, the radar site no longer exists, and the base, 10 mi northwest of Curlew up the Kettle River valley, is in use by Job Corps.